Shovel Buying Guide

-There are literally hundreds of styles and combinations to choose from.
+There are virtually hundreds of styles and combinations when it comes to shovels.
 Ask yourself these questions when buying a shovel:

-- What are you using the shovel for?
+- What are you most often going to be using the shovel for?

 - How often do you plan to use your shovel?
 Daily, once a month, occasionally?